Popular Links

 - There is no account of the book of Daniel being opened unless this verse in Revelation is accepted.
 Thus the book of Daniel would be a forever closed book.

-- The little book in Revelation 10 is concerned with time, “time no longer.”
+— The little book in chapter 10 is concerned with time, “time no longer.”
 The only other book of the Bible that specializes in time is the book of Daniel.

 - With the book being open and the message being proclaimed from it, shows that the message is proclaimed this side of the time of the end in 1798.